smeredith/smeredith.github.io/_posts/maze.md

 Does this help us?
 Let's see.
-Graphs are typically represented using an adjacency list or an adjacency matrix.
+A graph is often represented using an adjacency list or an adjacency matrix.

 ### Adjacency List